izzy-robinson/msc-thesis/A Fresh Perspective on Local Friendliness Inequalities.md

 > To arrive where we started and know the place for the first time.
 > - T.S.
 Eliot

-In their original paper [@Bong2020], Bong et al. numerically derive several local friendliness inequalities.
-However they are simply written in the paper and left uninvestigated; if we are to generalise LF inequalities from this particular scenario to others (which may be too computationally intensive to derive numerically) then we will require a more in depth understanding of the inequalities.
-We notice immediately that there are traces of CHSH in one LF inequality and wonder if we can decompose it into a space of two parameters.
-From this perspective we see additional structure emerge.
+In their original paper [@Bong2020], Bong et al. derive all facets of the LF polytope using standard computational techniques.
+They are then able to group these into equivalence classes.
+However the structure of each of these is largely left uninvestigated.
+If we are to generalise LF inequalities from this particular scenario, with $3$ inputs per player and $2$ outputs per input, to others (which may be more computationally intractable) then we will require a more in depth understanding.

+One structural aspect we are able to notice immediately is that one of the LF inequalities contains traces of CHSH.
+This presents the following question - are we able to decompose this LF inequality in a CHSH part and a novel part?
+If so, we inherit a space of two parameters as we are able to consider the trade-off between both parts.
+Indeed this proves to be the case, and from this perspective we see additional structure emerge.
+This allows us in chapter 10 to and in chapter 11 to.

 The local friendliness inequality we have chosen to focus on, appearing 256 times among the 932 facets [@Bong2020], is given in correlator form by